-Today and for one day after the Think-a-Thon, access to a free temporary billing project will allow you to run all the materials with your instructors
+Today, access to a free temporary billing project will allow you to run all the materials with your instructors

-What happens after tomorrow?
+What happens after today?

 You will no longer have access to the free temporary billing project.
 If you want to access work-in-progress from the Think-a-Thon, you will need to set up your own billing and copy any of your workspaces to your own billing